 The United States has a well-developed body of law relating to arbitration.
 In addition to the Federal Arbitration Act (FAA), the United States is a party to the Convention on Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention) and the Inter-American Convention of International Commercial Arbitration (the Panama Convention).

-For commercial arbitration, the American Arbitration Association, the Society of Maritime Arbitrators and more recently the Houston Maritime Arbitration Association administer arbitrations and provide a body of arbitrators who are well versed in maritime matters.
+For commercial arbitration, the American Arbitration Association, the Society of Maritime Arbitrators and the Houston Maritime Arbitration Association administer arbitrations and provide a body of arbitrators who are well versed in maritime matters.
 Parties may also agree to an ad hoc arbitration to suit their needs.
 For smaller claims, most arbitration bodies' rules provide for a shortened procedure, which involves a sole arbitrator.
 For more significant matters, a three-person tribunal is the norm.
 Discovery in arbitration often mirrors the costs incurred in court proceedings.
-Unlike the United Kingdom, the FAA2 provides a very limited right to appeal the decision of an arbitration panel.
+Unlike the United Kingdom, the FAA3 provides a very limited right to appeal the decision of an arbitration panel.
 A challenge to a panel's award is often centred on fraud, allegations of misconduct or an assertion that the panel made a manifest error of law.

 Provisional remedies are often used to obtain security in aid of a maritime arbitration.
 The FAA specifically permits an action for security utilising an in rem arrest proceeding or a process of marine attachment.
-While the merits of a claim may be resolved by the parties via arbitration, a pre-arbitration security proceeding filed in federal court is quite common.
+Although the merits of a claim may be resolved by the parties via arbitration, a pre-arbitration security proceeding filed in federal court is quite common.

 iii Enforcement of foreign judgments and arbitral awards

 Under the New York Convention, which is encompassed in the text of the FAA, a valid final foreign arbitration award may be enforced via an original proceeding in a federal district court.
-Under the New York Convention, defences by a party resisting enforcement are primarily limited to due process or fraud.
+Under the Convention, defences by a party resisting enforcement are primarily limited to due process or fraud.
 If a New York Convention recognition action is successful, the foreign arbitration award will be converted into a judgment, which can be enforced.

 The US shipbuilding and repairing industry is comprised of establishments that are primarily engaged in operating shipyards, which are fixed facilities with dry docks and fabrication equipment.
 Shipyard activities include ship construction, repair, conversion and alteration, as well as the production of prefabricated ship and barge sections and other specialised services.
 The industry also includes manufacturing and other facilities outside the shipyard, which provide parts or services for shipbuilding activities within a shipyard, including routine maintenance and repair services from floating dry docks not connected with a shipyard.